 How to Use NFC as a Business Owner

 If you want to start offering NFC payment options at your business, you’ll need to get a new payment reader.
 That may seem daunting—but it doesn’t have to be.
-The new Square contactless and chip reader is just $49 and works with the mobile device you already have.
+The Square Reader for contactless and chip works with the mobile device you already have.

-It’s super easy to start accepting mobile payments right away with Square’s new reader.
+It’s super easy to start accepting mobile payments right away.
 Here’s how it works.

 - When you ring up a purchase, look for the green light to appear on the reader.